piaaaac/ap-template-spa/README.md

 # AP template: Single Page Application

-Simple SPA that uses:

-- `.htaccess` file
-- jQuery ajax requests
-- js `history` api
-- handlebars.js templates
+Simple SPA based on an `.htaccess` file, jQuery ajax requests, the javascript `history` api and handlebars.js templates.

 How it works: